jckmgns/dots/README.md

 # Dots

-Dotfiles and setup scripts specifically for Arch Linux.
+Dotfiles and setup scripts for Arch Linux and its derivatives.

 ## Structure